 Applicants for admission to the graduate program in anthropology are considered regardless of their previous field of training.
 Students without previous training in anthropology are expected to perform additional work as necessary to achieve competence expected for their degree objective.

-Students normally are admitted under the assumption that they intend to pursue the Ph.D. degree, although the department does admit students seeking a terminal M.A.
+Students normally are admitted under the assumption that they intend to pursue the Ph.D. degree.
 Students without an M.A. in anthropology devote the first two years fulfilling the M.A. requirements.
 After those requirements are completed, the student's committee may award the M.A. with admittance to the Ph.D. program.

 Students with an M.A. in anthropology from another institution may proceed directly into a Ph.D. program organized around their special research interests.
 If they lack any of the requirements of the graduate program at the University of Iowa, they are informed of those requirements when admitted.
 Acceptance of credit hours from other institutions will follow UI regulations.

 Applicants for admission to the graduate program must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website.